Business Administration (BBus degree)

 Application Closing Date:

 For admission to a programme, standard applicants must

 Leaving Certificate in five subjects i.e. Grade O6 or H7 in five subjects.
 The five subjects must include Mathematics, and either English or Irish.

-Holders of relevant NCVA/FETAC (now QQI) awards may apply through the CAO.
+Holders of relevant QQI awards may apply through the CAO.
 Quality and Qualifications Ireland (QQI) operates within the NFQ, and has awards (formerly FETAC awards) placed at Level 5 (Certificate) or Level 6 (Advanced Certificate) of the framework.

 Info re CIT Mathematics Exam only:

 Some students who apply to CIT courses may not achieve the required entry standard in Mathematics through the Leaving Certificate.
 For such applicants, CIT offers a second chance to reach the required entry standard through a CIT Mathematics Exam.
 This second chance facility allows applicants (depending on their results in the CIT Mathematics Examination) to gain entry to courses with an Ordinary Leaving Certificate Mathematics entry standard, and (with a higher level of performance) courses with a Higher Leaving Certificate entry standard.
 Please click here for more information.

 In Year 3, students undertake a minimum fifteen week work placement/internship.
 Students have the benefit of an academic mentor from CIT and a mentor in the workplace.
 Feedback from students and our industry partners has been very positive to date.
 In many cases, students have secured full-time employment as a result of the placement.